bhisaac/5eFP/5eFP-SRD-V0.1.md

 ### Preparing and Casting Spells
 You begin the game with two 1st level spell slots.
 To cast one of your spells, you must expend a slot of the spell’s level or higher.
 You regain all expended spell slots when you finish a long rest.
 For example, if you know the 1st-level spell *cure wounds* and have a 1st-level and a 2nd-level spell slot available, you can cast cure wounds using either slot.
 Casting the spell doesn’t remove it from your list of prepared spells.

-You prepare the list of cleric spells that are available for you to cast, choosing from the cleric spell list.
-When you do so, choose a number of cleric spells equal to WIS + your level (minimum of one spell).
+You prepare the list of druid spells that are available for you to cast, choosing from the druid spell list.
+When you do so, choose a number of druid spells equal to WIS + your level (minimum of one spell).
 The spells must be of a level for which you have spell slots.

 You can change your list of prepared while at HQ.
-Preparing a new list of cleric spells requires time spent in prayer and meditation: at least 1 minute per spell level for each spell on your list.
+Preparing a new list of druid spells requires time spent in prayer and meditation: at least 1 minute per spell level for each spell on your list.

 ### Spellcasting Ability
 Wisdom is your spellcasting ability for your druid spells, since your magic draws upon your devotion and attunement to nature.
 You use your Wisdom whenever a druid spell refers to your spellcasting ability.
 In addition, you use WIS when setting the saving throw DC for a druid spell you cast and when making an attack roll with one.